datacamp-content-public/courses-intro-to-python-beta/chapter4.md

 xp: 100
 ```

 Regression analysis is a workhorse of the inferential statistics.
-It allows us to take first steps into modelling certain variables by using information available to us.
+It allows us to take first steps into modeling certain variables by using information available to us.

-This is also a method of supervised machine learning, which means that it is necessary to have some information about the variable that we are actually modelling.
+This is also a method of supervised machine learning, which means that it is necessary to have some information about the variable that we are actually modeling.

 In a nutshell, regression analysis will help us predict a value of one variable by having information about other variables.

 For example, we could use somebody’s grade in statistics course to predict the grade in a different course.

-In this section we will be using `mtcars` dataset that we have been also using before.
+In this section we will be using `mtcars` dataset that we have already used before.

 Refresh your memory about the dataset by completing tasks on your right.